pawks/pawks.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+    - course: PhD in Computer Science
+      institution: University of Toronto
+      year: 2023-
     - course: Bachelor of Technology(hons) + Master of Technology in Computer Engineering
       institution: IIITDM Kancheepuram
       year: 2016-2021